 Suddenly, when one has a new computational gate, you need to rewrite the theory of computation, and this gives us Quantum Computers.
 Rather than bits, these operate on qubits, which take on not only the values 0 and 1, but potentially some superposition of the two.
 Quantum Mechanics is very strange, and behaves very differently from the world of our intuition.
 For instance, it is impossible to perfectly copy qubits.
 The problem is that quantum mechanical effects are very fragile, and it is extremely easy to get things just a little bit wrong, and return to the classical regime.
 This is a major challenge for experimentalists who are trying to build a quantum computer.

 There is now well established theory relating to sufficient requirements for being able to implement a quantum computation.
 In particular, if one can operate on single quantum bits (qubits), and between arbitrary pairs of qubits, then arbitrary quantum computations can be realised.
 Unfortunately, most experimental designs don't allow for direct interaction between arbitrary pairs of qubits, but only between those that are close to each other.
-The ideal situation is conveyed in the "No Restrictions" choice in the animation below, where we can just take one qubit, and move it wherever we want.

 From a computer science perspective, there is no problem with replacing one long-range interaction with a series of local SWAP operations to move the qubits together, interact them, and move them back to their original positions ("Nearest Neighbour").
 This only adds an overhead to any experiment, but does not fundamentally change the efficiency of a computation.
 Nevertheless, it represents a significant problem for the experimentalist trying to build such a device - the more operations that are required, the more he/she has to interact with the system, and the more likely it is that an error will be introduced.
 In the quantum world, errors are far more problematic than in the classical world - one cannot measure a quantum system for fear of destroying its state, and one cannot copy the data.
 We are thus highly motivated to reduce the influx of errors, drawing inspiration from the existing experimental capabilities.